themichaeltsang/DashboardTeleoperation/README.md

 Install
 -------
 * [Install Node.js: click "INSTALL"](http://nodejs.org/)
-* Download root of this Dashboard Telemetry repository
+* Download root of this Dashboard Telemetry repository.
 * [Learn how to customize DashBoard firmware](https://github.com/DashRobotics/dashboard-v1.0-firmware/tree/master/arduino%20files)
-* Replace DashBot.cpp and DashBot.h with the files provided in this repository's folder: custom_dashboard_firmware
+* Replace the folder "/libraries/DashBot" [from the link above](https://github.com/DashRobotics/dashboard-v1.0-firmware/tree/master/arduino%20files) with the "/libraries" folder inside the "custom_ardunio_files" folder
+    * This is to ensure that the VarSpeedServo and custom Dashbot library are both loaded into the DashBoard firmware.

 Bluetooth Setup
 ---------------